adeutscher/core-tools/scripts/networking/README.md

 ## arp-toxscreen.py

-Use `libpcap` to sniff for an imbredacted-namece of unsolicited ARP replies that might suggest ARP poisoning.
+Use `libpcap` to sniff for an imbalance of unsolicited ARP replies that might suggest ARP poisoning.

 Usage: